andrewratliff/launchschool/139/studyguide.md

     decision.
   - Blocks are also used to perform some kind of before/after actions - sandwich code.

 * Blocks and variable scope
   - When initialized, a block understands it surrounding context.
 Local variables, method references, and constantants are enclosed in the block's binding and can be referenced when the block is executed.
   - inner scopes can access outer scopes

 * Write methods that use blocks and procs
+  - When a method definition has a parameter preceded by an `&`, that method is expecting a block (not a proc object)
+  - When a proc object is passed into a method with a preceding `&`, the method will treat it as though it were an ordinary block, not a proc object
 * Methods with an explicit block parameter
 * Arguments and return values with blocks
 * When can you pass a block to a method?